tnichols217/notes-old/APLang/Research Paper/Paper.md

 **Conclusion**

 Modularity can mean a few things to several different people.
-With many reasons, modularity definitely means better module and team management; simple maintainability and easy progressivity; and immediate cost savings due to ease in develop
+With many reasons, modularity definitely means better module and team management; simple maintainability and easy progressivity; and immediate cost savings due to ease in development and